Kubernetes provides two logging endpoints for applications and cluster logs:

 Behind the scenes, there is a logging agent that takes care of the log collection, parsing and distribution: Fluentd.

-The following document focus on how to deploy Fluentd in Kubernetes and extend the possibilities to have different destinations for your logs.
+This document focuses on how to deploy Fluentd in Kubernetes and extend the possibilities to have different destinations for your logs.

-Before to get started, make sure you understand or have a basic idea about the following concepts from Kubernetes:
+Before getting started, make sure you understand or have a basic idea about the following concepts from Kubernetes:

 A node is a worker machine in Kubernetes, previously known as a minion.
 A node may be a VM or physical machine, depending on the cluster.
 Each node has the services necessary to run pods and is managed by the master components...